journ220/journ220.github.io/src/index.md

 **What does proper attribution mean for code when Googling and using [stackoverflow.com](stackoverflow.com) are the norm?**

-I’m so glad you asked.
+So glad you asked!
 If you were stuck and found code online to help you, link to the resource in your documentation, either in the code comments or in a markdown block for a notebook.
 Make sure you format or rewrite the code in the preferred style of your programming language (single or double quotes, snake_case or camelCase, and so on).

+**AI tools and ChatGPT**

+ChatGPT and other similar tools can be pretty good at answering basic coding questions.
+But sometimes they’re not.
+And it can be hard to tell if the code is good or not unless you know how to code.
+We'll likely be able to tell whether you wrote your code yourself based on what we learn about you and the kind of code we've seen ChatGPT produce.

+Try to complete the work on your own before turning to ChatGPT.
+You’ll be expected to understand the code you’re turning in.

+If you use ChatGPT, make sure you tell us the exact prompt you used.
+Also, write a sentence about what you learned from ChatGPT’s response.

+**Failure to cite AI tools or properly attribute code you found on the internet will result in warnings, docked points, and a possible F in the class.**

-## Disabled Students’ Program
+### Disabled Students’ Program

 UC Berkeley is committed to creating a learning environment that meets the needs of its diverse student body including students with disabilities.
 If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with us.